ASC REGION 8 INTERNATIONAL STUDENT COMPETITION

 To establish detailed procedures and guidelines for implementation of the ASC Region 8 Student Competition, in accordance with the existing procedures as modified at the ASC region 8 Meeting, 11thJune 2018.

 The following guidelines are set out to promote the fairness and integrity of the competition event and allow all participants to gain maximum benefit from their involvement.

 1. General format

 The Competition will usually be held over a 2-day period.
-On the first day documentation and additional guidance is provided to enable the participating teams to work on their solutions; on the second day, presentations are made by the teams to a panel of industry judges, with the top three teams determined thereafter and defending their solution by interview.
+On the first day documentation and additional guidance is provided to enable the participating teams to work on their solutions; on the second day, presentations are made by the teams to a panel of industry judges, with the top teams determined thereafter.

 (i) Competition Governance team – typically consisting of the Region 8 Competition Co-ordinator (initially the Regional Director) and the Host representative as appointed by their respective organisations.
 The team’s responsibility is to: